Green Party of Canada candidates in the 2006 Canadian federal election: Etobicoke–Lakeshore: Philip Ridge

-Philip successfully increased Green Party votes by a high percentage.
-His main thrust was educating the voters on the amount of toxins produced in the riding - the highest in Toronto.
+Ridge successfully increased Green Party votes by a high percentage.
+His main thrust was educating the public on the amount of toxins produced in the riding, which is the highest in Toronto.

 Haliburton—Kawartha Lakes—Brock: Andy Harjula

 Andy Harjula was born in Finland and moved to Ontario as a child.
 He has a diploma in forestry from Lakehead University in Thunder Bay and a Master's Degree in forestry from Colorado State University.
-He moved to Cavan, Ontario, in 1988.
+Harjula moved to Cavan, Ontario in 1988.

-Harjula worked for the Ontario Ministry of Natural Resources for twenty-seven years, accepting retirement when Mike Harris's government made cutbacks to the department.
+Harjula worked for the Ontario Ministry of Natural Resources for 27 years, accepting retirement when Mike Harris's government made cutbacks to the department.
 He has co-ordinated the establishment and operations of provincial parks and done landscape work.
-In 2006, he was a director of the Victoria Lands and Water Stewardship Council and the Otonbee Conservation Foundation.
-He was sixty-three years old when he was nominated as a Green Party candidate in 2005.
+In 2006, Harjula was a director of the Victoria Lands and Water Stewardship Council and the Otonbee Conservation Foundation.
+He was 63 years old when he was nominated as a Green Party candidate in 2005.

-He was a member of the Conservative Party of Canada and its antecedents before joining the Greens.
-Himself a gun owner, he supported the Canadian Firearms Registry in the 2006 election, saying "If (they) are stolen [...]
+Harjula was a member of the Conservative Party of Canada and its antecedents before joining the Greens.
+As a gun owner, he supported the Canadian Firearms Registry in the 2006 election.
+Harjula noted that "If (they) are stolen [...]
 I'd like (them) returned."

 After the 2006 federal election, Harjula said that he would not seek federal office again.
 He ran for a council seat in Cavan in 2006 and 2010, finishing a close second both times.